rapidsai/deployment/source/cloud/azure/azureml.md

 ### Provision RAPIDS setup script

-Create a new "startup script" (via the 'Advanced Settings' dropdown).
+Create a new "startup script" (via the 'Advanced Settings' dropdown) to install RAPIDS and dependencies.
 You can upload the script from your `Notebooks` files or local computer.
 Optional to enable SSH access to your compute (if needed)

 ![Screenshot of the provision setup script screen](../../images/azureml-provision-setup-script.png)